 - I cannot even describe just how creamy this blender gets my ingredients.
 Anything I put in this blender gets completely and totally incorporated into the most velvety smooth texture.
 No other blender even came close to this capability!

 - When I'm making dairy-free substitutes, the power of the KitchenAid is so important to achieve the right texture.
-Most of my creams and sauces are nut-based, so the ability to turn those hard, solid ingredients into cream is a game-changer in vegan cooking.
+Most of my creams and sauces are nut-based, so the ability to turn those hard, tough ingredients into cream is a game-changer in vegan cooking.

 - It's super sturdy.
 The top stays on and there's no shaking or rocking.
 While it works quickly, it's also so stable that I can walk away and let it run for a few minutes if I need to.